-Jedediah Bila is an Emmy-nominated TV host, superhero wannabe, cupcake enthusiast, and all around freedom-lover.
+Jedediah Bila is a two-time Emmy-nominated TV host, superhero wannabe, cupcake enthusiast, and all around freedom-lover.

 She never crawled.
 One day around nine months of age, her dad held up a cannoli she wanted to taste across the room.
 So, she did what she had to do and walked her tiny butt across the kitchen to get what she wanted.
 A crazy Italian on a mission from the start, you might say.